Cool Old Games

 Rummy

 One of the most popular card games of all time, spawning so many variations that there is an entire genre known as “Rummy Games.”
-Rummy is a shedding and melding type of game, in which Players reduce the number of cards in their hand as much as possible.
+Rummy is a shedding and melding type of game, in which players reduce the number of cards in their hand as much as possible.
 Remaining unmelded cards at the end of a round are then counted against the Player in possession of them as “deadwood”, or points counted toward a Player’s total.
 The lowest score wins in this game.
 In many Rummy games, it is possible to set individual cards on another Player’s meld, so long as it would be a valid component of that meld.

 Canasta

 Canasta differs from traditional Rummy in two ways.
-Firstly, it does not allow the setting of cards on melds that have already been lain on the table.
+Firstly, it does not allow the setting of cards on melds that have already been laid on the table.
 Second, Canasta involves special melds that are different from the original Rummy melds though those remain within the game as well.
 Canastas, the game’s namesake, are 7-card melds.

 Six Card Golf

 No putters needed!
 Card Golf is an interesting game played by setting 6 cards, face-down, in front of each Player.
 These cards are numbered from left to right, top to bottom, 1-6.
 Once these cards are placed, Players will take turns drawing cards.
-If they receive a card that coincides with that card’s number, Players may replace the face down card.
+If they receive a card that coincides with that card’s number, Players may replace the face-down card.
 If this card matches another of the Player’s numbered cards, they may replace that card.
 If they cannot, Players simply discard this card face-up on the discard pile.

 Sechsundsechzig (Sixty-Six)